Koko-66/Translate_it/README.md

   4. Functions asking to confirm selection validate for input equal to allowed values ('y' and 'n') using if statements.
   5. The value for the last order number present in the database is checked for correct value and returns 101 as the first number if no order is present.
   5. The format of the e-mail is validated with the use of Regex.
+  6. Connection to the Google Sheet is wrapped in a try/except to handle an error when accessing the database.
+  7. Similarly, the main function is wrapped in a try/except to handle EOF and KeyboardInterrupt errors.

 ### <a name="left-to-implement"></a>Features Left to Implement